arnlaugsson/arnlaugsson/README.md

 I'm Skúli.
 I collaborate with talented people to create awesome digital products and services.
 I work for <a href="https://kolibri.is">Kolibri</a>.

 - 😄 Pronouns: he/him/his.
-- 🔭 I’m currently on vacation.
-Then off on paternity leave to spend time with my younger daughter, Kría, in August.
-Back to work in September.
 - 📫 How to reach me: <a href="mailto:skuli@hey.com">skuli@hey.com</a>
-- ⚡ Fun fact: I've been off and on in choirs for close to 24 years, and I barely can read sheet music.
+- 🙈 Fun fact: I've been off and on in choirs for close to 24 years, and I barely can read sheet music.

 ## Blog posts 📒

 I've recently started blogging about things that I learn, or want to learn.
+Being back to work and having three kids means I don't spend alot of time blogging though.

 <!-- BLOG-POST-LIST:START -->
 - [Trivia Questions](https://arnlaugsson.info/posts/2020/09/triviagame/)